Mr. Tim Minnick, 82 years old, living in Texas, USA, broke the Guinness record for becoming the oldest fitness trainer in the world .

 According to Mr. Tim, as we age, the organs in the body begin to age, at this time we need to apply a strict diet to reduce the burden on the organs in the body.

-Mr. Tim's story has inspired many seniors, giving them more motivation to practice good habits to improve their health and prolong their lives.
+Tim's story has inspired many seniors, giving them more motivation to practice good habits to improve their health and prolong their lives.
 (Photo: Men's Health)

 2. Exercise regimen

-- Warm up: 20 minutes
+- Warm-up: 20 minutes

-- Rowing machine workout: 10 minutes
+- Rowing machine exercise: 10 minutes

 - Strength training exercises: 40-60 minutes